domscontent/domscontent.github.io/_pages/about.md

 *If you're a founder, small business owner, or operator looking for lean, practical marketing help, check out my [services](/services) page.*

-I offer LinkedIn content writing and cold email outreach systems that are fast, focused, and human-led (with some help from AI, of course).
+I offer LinkedIn ghostwriting and cold email outreach systems that are fast, focused, and human-led (with some help from AI, of course).

 Otherwise, thanks for stopping by!